chrisashe00/FACTS/README.md

 With the Repository cloned locally on your machine you can follow these steps to run the GUI on any machine.

-1 Open the terminal in your IDE (we recommend VS code) or on your device
+1. Open the terminal in your IDE (we recommend VS code) or on your device

-2 Change Directory ('cd') to where the FACTS folder is located from your clone, your file path should end in
+2. Change Directory ('cd') to where the FACTS folder is located from your clone, your file path should end in

 ```
 folder_1\folder_2\FACTS
 ```

-3 You will need to make a virtual environment to run the code, create a virtual environment to run the GUI code with this command
+3. You will need to make a virtual environment to run the code, create a virtual environment to run the GUI code with this command

 ```
 virtualenv GUI\env
 ```

-4 Activate the new virtual envrionment
+4. Activate the new virtual envrionment

 ```
 GUI\env\Scripts\activate
 ```

-5 now install the required libraries to run the GUIs using:
+5. Now install the required libraries to run the GUIs using:

 ```
 pip install -r GUI\requirements.txt